upuzipu/webLab1/README.md

 # webLab1
-Repository for Web Laboratory in ITMO
+## Repository for Web Laboratory in ITMO
+This Laboratory is made with beautiful framework - [Tailwind](https://tailwindcss.com/).